QubitPi/QubitPi/README.md

 #### My Tech Blogs

+If there's a theme that runs through my work and writing on pure tech area, it's the interplay between the shift towards agile thinking and the technical patterns and practices that make agile software development practical.
+While specifics of technology change rapidly in our profession, fundamental practices and patterns are more stable.
+So writing about these allows me to have blogs on the following topics I'm interested in that are several years old but still as relevant as when they were written.

 <!-- TECH-BLOG-POST-LIST:START -->
 - [Using OpenSSL to encrypt messages and files on Linux](https://qubitpi.github.io/jersey-guide/2022/12/19/openssl-encrypy.html)
 - [Amazon AWS Troubleshooting](https://qubitpi.github.io/jersey-guide/2022/10/12/aws-troubleshooting.html)